Whitewater Rafting Classifications and Grades Explained

 International Scale of River Difficulty

-To make white water rafting classifications easy for rafters and explorers to know about a certain white water rafting river, all rivers are given certain classes, or grades.
+To make whitewater rafting classifications easy for rafters and explorers to know about a certain whitewater rafting river, all rivers are given certain classes, or grades.
 This will easily categorize the size of the river, rapids, and technical level.
-There are six white water rafting classes and grades of difficulty, with the most gentle flow being I and the most intense ranking as VI.
+There are six whitewater rafting classes and grades of difficulty, with the most gentle flow being I and the most intense ranking as VI.
 This is known as the International Scale of River Difficulty.

 For some rivers located in the Southwestern part of the USA, for example, the Colorado River through the Grand Canyon, it’s slightly different with a Western Scale from class 1 to 10.